Staff Symptom Screenings

 Guest speakers for classrooms will be virtual until further notice.
 Assemblies will be considered gatherings under the Jackson County guidance and will be allowed or disallowed depending on the current phase.
-Field trips away from campus are suspended until further notice but could occur virtually.
+Field trips will be approved on a case by case basis.

 Community Use of Buildings

 Students and staff will be regularly reminded about the importance of proper hand-washing.
 You should wash hands before leaving home, leaving classrooms/offices, eating, touching shared objects, touching your face, and leaving school.
 You should wash hands after arriving at school/work, entering classrooms/offices, eating, touching shared objects, using the restroom, touching your face, coughing, sneezing, blowing nose, and arriving at home.
 Teachers will provide hand-washing breaks for students.
 Staff and students will wash their hands before and after eating.
 Use hand sanitizer if hand washing is not feasible at times.

 Hand sanitizer units will be located throughout our buildings for convenience.
 Students and staff will be encouraged to use hand sanitizer throughout the day when hand washing is not feasible.